 In Isaiah 40 the prophet gives us God’s marvelous promise: that He (not we ourselves) will renew our strength when we feel like we are weak and are going to faint and we feel like giving up.

-Think of a mighty eagle as it bursts up out of the water with a huge fish in its talons, and imagine God giving us that kind of strength to continue our race to the finish line, helping us to get through all the hoops and giving us the energy to jump over all the high hurdles.
+Think of a mighty eagle as it bursts up out of the water with a huge fish in its talons, and imagine God giving us that kind of strength to continue our race to the finish line, helping us to get through all the hoops and giving us the strengh to jump over all the hurdles of this life.

 Isaiah 40:28 Hast thou not known? hast thou not heard, that the everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary? there is no searching of his understanding.